North Korean cult of personality: Kim Jong Un (2011–present)

-Kim Jong Un's uncle, Jang Sung-taek, was executed on December 12, 2013.
+Kim Jong Un's uncle-in-law, Jang Sung-taek, was executed on December 12, 2013.
 His death was attributed, in part, to undermining the Kim family personality cult.
 His death has also been seen as a move by Kim Jong Un to consolidate his own cult.
 In 2015, at the end of the formal three-year mourning period for the death of Kim Jong Il, Kim Jong Un ordered the construction of new monuments to be built in every county of North Korea.
 Extensive renovations to the Kumsusan Memorial Palace have also been ordered.
 According to The Daily Telegraph, analysts "say the order to erect more statues to the Kim family will be a heavy financial burden on an economy that is already struggling due to years of chronic mismanagement and international sanctions".
 The first monument to be at least partially dedicated to Kim Jong Un was announced in January 2017.
-It is to be constructed on Mt.
-Paektu and also includes monuments dedicated to Kim Il Sung and Kim Jong Il.
+It is to be constructed on Mount Paektu and also includes monuments dedicated to Kim Il Sung and Kim Jong Il.
 Additionally, stand alone "mosaic murals" of Kim Jong Un are being planned for major cities in each province.

+Kim Jong Un has put forward views different from those of Kim Il Sung and Kim Jong Il and has tried to distance himself from them.
+In March 2019, Kim Jong Un said that the North Korean supreme leader should not be mystified in order to avoid negative impacts, and further stated that showing the greatness and mystery of the North Korean supreme leader is a contradictory event and an act of covering up the facts.
+In June 2019, Daily NK reported that Kim Jong Un was critical after watching the mass gymnastics "The People's Country", saying that the North Korean supreme leader should not be idolized and that reality should be the main focus.